samveen/mt7902-dkms/README.md

 https://github.com/keepsoftware/mt7902-dkms/issues/2

 ## Status
 As of now, the code is purely the driver for the mt7921, with just string replacement from mt7921 to mt7902 even in filenames.
-The build is untested
+The code builds with DKMS, but loading of the modules and further is untested yet.

 ## Requirements
 - Best tested against the [Ubuntu Mainline Kernel](https://wiki.ubuntu.com/Kernel/MainlineBuilds) [v6.8](https://kernel.ubuntu.com/mainline/v6.8/) or greater installed on [Ubuntu 24.04 (Noble Numbat)](https://cloud-images.ubuntu.com/noble/)